 Make sure to have a button on every page of your website that says "book a class" to make it easy for them to book.
 And, show and tell how great your studio is to get them there - words and pictures go a long way.

 Step 3: Welcome your new customers with an email

 When a new customer signs up for a class, they might have questions about what to expect.
 Do they need special sticky socks like for Barre class?
-Do they need to bring a mat like for yoga?
-What kind of shoes are appropriate for the workout?
+Do they need to bring a mat for yoga?
+What kind of shoes is appropriate for the workout?
 And, what can they wear to just fit in?
 For this, an email is the most helpful tool.
 Send it when they book to give them the most time to prep.
-Remember that images are helpful too, but that they might not show up no email.
-If you have images or video, you might want to direct newcomers to a page on your website that introduces the studio and types of gear they might need.
+Remember that images are helpful too, but that they might show up on email.
+If you have images or video, you might want to direct newcomers to a page on your website that introduces the studio and the types of gear they might need.